Top 5 4th Quarter Trades of Br - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Brave Asset Management Inc’s top five trades of the quarter.
+According to GuruFocus data, these were Brendel Financial Advisors LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 327,652 shares in BATS:EFV, giving the stock a 5.08% weight in the equity portfolio.
-Shares traded for an average price of $43.02 during the quarter.
+The guru sold out of their 20,140-share investment in ARCA:FLRN.
+Previously, the stock had a 1.45% weight in the equity portfolio.
+Shares traded for an average price of $30.13 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 411,873 shares in ARCA:IAU, giving the stock a 4.82% weight in the equity portfolio.
-Shares traded for an average price of $32.84 during the quarter.
+The guru sold out of their 30,518-share investment in ARCA:URA.
+Previously, the stock had a 1.44% weight in the equity portfolio.
+Shares traded for an average price of $20.22 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Select Dividend ETF has a price-earnings ratio of 12.79 and a price-book ratio of 2.12.
+In terms of valuation, Global X Uranium ETF has a price-earnings ratio of 10.99 and a price-book ratio of 1.68.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.